API-Based Delivery

 API-based delivery is used when partners can actively send data from their systems and want a well-defined, programmatic integration.

-The same API mechanism is used throughout the integration lifecycle, including:
+The same API mechanism is used throughout the entire integration lifecycle, including:

-The initial one-month transactional data sample during preparation
+• The initial one-month transactional data sample during the preparation phase

-No separate delivery model is required for different phases.
+No separate delivery model is required for different phases of the integration.

 How API-based delivery works